saba-khan441/saba-khan441-Hybrid-images-CV/README.md

 # 2 Features

-_**1 Creating Low-Frequency Images:_ **Applies a Gaussian blur to smooth the image and generate its low-frequency representation.
+_1 Creating Low-Frequency Images:_Applies a Gaussian blur to smooth the image and generate its low-frequency representation.

-Extracting High-Frequency Details: Isolates the fine details of an image by subtracting the blurred version from the original.
+_2 Building Hybrid Images:_Combines the low-frequency components of one image with the high-frequency features of another to create a hybrid image.

-Building Hybrid Images: Combines the low-frequency components of one image with the high-frequency features of another to create a hybrid image.
+_3 Extracting High-Frequency Details:_Isolates the fine details of an image by subtracting the blurred version from the original.

-Display Functionality: Uses cv2_imshow in Google Colab to display the processed images directly.
+_4 Display Functionality:_Uses cv2_imshow in Google Colab to display the processed images directly.
-File Saving: Saves the resulting low-frequency, high-frequency, and hybrid images as .jpg files for later use.
+_5 File Saving:_Saves the resulting low-frequency, high-frequency, and hybrid images as .jpg files for later use.

 Usage